devansh9437njit/Github-Collaboration-Project/Github Basic/Defines.md

 <a name="auto-test"></a>
 ## Automated Testing
 **Automated tests** is more than just a luxury for any agile software development team.
-It is a need, and is an essential tool to find bugs quickly during early phases of software development cycles.
+It is a need, and is an essential tool for finding bugs quickly during the early phases of software development cycles.
 When there is a new feature that is still in development phase, developers can run automated tests and see how other parts of the system are affected by those changes.

 <a name="cont"></a>
 ## Continuous Integration
 **Continuous Integration** is the idea that as different members of the team work on code on different git branches, the code is merged to a single working branch which is then built and tested with automated workflows.
-This helps to constantly make sure everyone's code is working properly together and is well-tested.
+This helps to make sure everyone's code is working properly together and is well-tested.

 ___
 ([ README.md ](../../README.md))